drillermoon/SNU_CSE_M2177.004300/README.md

 # Introduction to Deep Learning(Seoul National University, Spring 2018)

-I uploaded the solution of assignment in the class.
+I uploaded the solution of assignments in the class.